IGOR Pro: The concept of Igor's "waves"

 Waves are up to four-dimensional arrays that can carry not only numbers, but also characters (text), or date-and-time entries.
-Waves can carry meta-information, for example, the physical units of each dimension.
+Waves carry additional meta-information, for example, the physical units of each dimension, which eliminates the need for a series array to provide uniformly-spaced X values in X vs Y graphs (halving the memory needed for the data).
 Igor offers a wide choice of methods to work with these waves.
 It is possible to do image-processing with images that have been saved as two- or three-dimensional waves.
 In addition, two-dimensional waves can be used for matrix calculations.